 - it is free to register as an Aboriginal and Torres Strait Islander corporation—unlike alternative regimes that may charge a fee

-- in some cases corporations may be exempted from annual reports
+- in some cases, corporations may be exempted from annual reporting

-- profits of the corporation can be distributed to members if the rule book allows for this
+- the corporation's profits can be distributed to members—if the rule book allows for that

 Corporations and associations